ukmook/qUark/README.md

  ## Flight Controllers

-Optimised for Ardupilot and Betacopter using the Nano UC4H
+Optimised for Ardupilot.

+Nano UC4H for Betacopter/Ardupilot see readme

  ## GPS